tadaomomiy/Teste_Rocky/README.md

 # Database fix

-This Code was made as pratice test for a selective process.
+This Code was made as a pratice test for a selective process.

 ## Objective

-The main objective is fix a Database that has a compilation problem in letters replacement, some property type and lost data.
+The main objective is fix a Database that has compilation problems in letters replacement, some property type and lost data.

 ## Solution